rapyuta-robotics/rapyuta-io-docs/README.md

 /topic_dir/images/imgN.png
 ```

-### Opinionated Organization
-The layout of the topic map file combined with the behavior of AsciiBinder implies a specific organization of directories and topic files.

-1. There are no topic files in the root directory of the repo - *The root directory of the repo is reserved for metadata files*.
-2. The maximum depth of topics is **2** directories. - *This may seem like an arbitrary limiting rule but it comes from looking at a real-world use of AsciiBinder, which contains over two hunderd topics*.

 ### Anatomy of a Build

 The documentation build system reads the `_topic_map.yml` metadata file to construct the content from the source files and publish to the relevant site.
 The build system *only* reads this file to determine which topic files to include.
 Therefore, all new topics that are created must be included in the `_topic_map.yml` metadata file in order to be processed by the build system.